Dos chicas locas, locas

 Dos chicas locas, locas (lit.
-'Two really crazy girls') is a 1964 Spanish musical comedy film starring twins Pili and Mili.
-It was written by Mariano Ozores and directed by Pedro Lazaga.
+'Two really crazy girls') is a 1964 Spanish musical comedy film written by Mariano Ozores, directed by Pedro Lazaga and starring Pili and Mili, and Mari Carmen Prendes.

-It was Pili and Mili's second film.

 Plot

 The Catalonian Dictionary of Feature Films summarizes the plot like this: "Two rich twin heiresses live with their grandmother.
 When they turn sixteen, they decide to run away from home."

 It is a comedy of situations.

 In the movie, Pili and Mili play twins who have lived separately since an early age.
 The fate brings them together when their grandfather Diógenes dies, leaving his fortune to the eldest of them.
 The only person who knows who is the eldest is his widow, the twins' grandmother Rosa, and she takes them to live with her until they are old enough to claim the inheritance.

 Music

 The music and songs for the soundtrack were provided by Waldo de los Ríos.